Kulnimskiy/Costing/project/README.md

 to do:
 - finish up the registration pages front end
-- ajax script to check if the current login is available
 - js script to check the password as the user types it and say if it is valid and visualize it
+- ajax script to check if the current login and inn is available (Done)

-loign requirements: (Done)
+login requirements: (Done)
-- len >= 6
+- len >= 3
 - unique

 to do: